jackie-jia/cs1951a-final-project/data_deliverable/reports/tech_report/README.md

 #### Are there duplicates?
 Do these occur in fields that are important for your project's goals?
 - **Reddit**: There are duplicates for posts/comments that were found using multiple keywords for different coins.
-We want to keep these duplicates so that we can use those posts/comments in the analyses for all the coins they are tagged with.
+We want to keep some of these duplicates so that we can use those posts/comments in the analyses for all the coins they are tagged with.
+However, we did remove certain duplicate posts and comments in which the text is identical and found using the same coin search as we believe this is likely due to spamming and not an accurate representation of the discourse surrounding the coin.

 #### How is the data distributed?
 Is it uniform or skewed?
 Are there outliers?
 What are the min/max values? (focus on the fields that are most relevant to your project goals)